 David McClelland is an American theorist who proposed that people are primarily motivated by one of three needs: Need for Power, Need for Affiliation, and Need for Achievements.

 People who are motivated by power want to work in positions of power (e.g. CEO, managers, entrepreneurs).
-They want to influence others.
-They like to be in control.
-They don’t have trouble cutting relationships to get what they want.
+They want to influence others and be in control.
+Also, they don’t have trouble cutting relationships to get what they want.